bushesOfLove/EnemyList/README.md

 used.

 First of all, to resemble the enemies list in the show as closely as I can, I spent lots of time adjusting its appearance.
-At last, it is almost the same as the one that appeared in Young Sheldon.
+At last, it looked like one that appeared in Young Sheldon with some minor tweaks.

 This is the one that appeared on the show.
 ![Sheldonlist](https://i.imgur.com/9tBmn4l.png)